ELECTION OF BOARD MEMBERS

 - Traffic control is considered inadequate or unsafe putting runners at risk

-- Course is poorly marked or not adequately staffed with volunteers
+- Course is poorly mark or not staffed with adequate volunteers

 - Overall quality of race does not meet the standards set forth by the Starved Rock Runners

-- Race fails to submit requested paperwork in a timely manner.
+- Race has a history of not submitting paperwork in a timely manner.

-- Race fails to provide results in the format needed or in a timely manner (within 48 hours of the completion of the race)
+- Race does not provide results in the format needed or in a timely manner

 PACESETTER EDITOR DUTIES